Midwest Geobash Is A Private Event

 Refunds shall not be issued nor credits offered for partial use or non-use of camping spaces reserved and paid for.
 You are welcome to offer the site to another camper and/or sell it at your discretion if you are unable to attend.

-Campfires are permitted within your campsite.
+Campfires are permitted within your campsite (no fires permitted in Camping Section M).
 Campfires need to be contained (fire-ring, make a rock circle, barricade with extra firewood) and should not be built under or near flammable items like trees, posts, or power lines.
 We do not provide fire rings.
 You should plan accordingly by bringing a safe fire ring, cinder blocks to construct a ring, etc. Campsite fires should be "cooking fire" sized fires - i.e. please do not build a "bonfire" in your campsite.
 Event staff may ask you to move or extinguish your fire if determined to be hazardous (use your best judgment and there should be no issues).
 Firewood may be purchased from the firewood guy as he drives around.

 You can park cars at your campsite, though they may not block the roads or encroach onto other camper’s sites.
 Additional parking is available on the grounds, check the map online or the map on your brochure when you arrive onsite.